-- Can your child not sleep without a security blanket or a favorite teddy bear?
+- Can your child not sleep without a security blanket or favorite teddy bear?

-- Do they have any relevant school work and all the appropriate books and study materials to make sure that report on the construction of the Hoover Dam is finished and turned in on time?
+- Do they have any relevant school work and all the appropriate books and study materials?
+That report on the construction of the Hoover Dam won’t finish itself.

 - Are the cleats ready to go for soccer practice tonight?

-Whatever is important, both in a general sense and in a specific situation, pack it up, double check, maybe make one last perimeter sweep, and get it ready to go.
-This minimizes the amount of contact you’re compelled to have with your ex, the time it takes to make the swap, and may help ease the tension all around.
-Best of all, if everything is taken care of in advance, you won’t get any annoying late-night phone calls looking for an item you made sure to send.
+Whatever is important, both in a general sense and in a specific situation, pack it up.
+Double-check, maybe make one last perimeter sweep, and get it ready to go.
+This minimizes the amount of contact you’re compelled to have with your ex, the time it takes to make the swap, and may ease the tension all around.
+Best of all, when you take care of everything in advance, you won’t get any annoying late-night phone calls looking for an item you made sure to send.

-There are also a number of different ways for you to arrange trading the kids with your ex that can diminish the face time you have to endure, preemptively squash any opportunities for conflict, and eliminate as much one-on-one interaction as possible.
+There are also a number of different ways for you to arrange trading the kids with your ex.
+These strategies diminish the face time you have to endure, preemptively squash any opportunities for conflict, and eliminate as much one-on-one interaction as possible.

 2) Make Custody Exchanges At School

-One parent can drop them off in the morning, the other can pick them up in the afternoon, and no one has to see anyone they’d rather not.
+One parent can drop them off in the morning, the other can pick them up in the afternoon.
+That way, no one has to see anyone they’d rather not.

-As the parents aren’t both there, this can get a bit tricky as schools become increasingly aware of custody issues and the whereabouts of children outside of school hours.
-(Does anyone else remember just walking home from elementary school alone like it was no big deal?)
+As the parents aren’t both there, this can get a bit tricky.
+Schools have become increasingly aware of custody issues and the whereabouts of children outside of school hours.
+(Anyone else remember just walking home from elementary school alone like it was no big deal?)

-Depending on the age of your kids and the degree of supervision, you may want to, or be compelled to, make arrangements with the administrators about who can and will pick them up or drop them off on particular days.
+Depending on the age of your kids and the degree of supervision they require, you may want to, or be compelled to, make arrangements with the administrators.
+Arrange who can and will pick them up or drop them off on particular days.
 Schools like to know this sort of thing.

 3) Make Custody Exchanges At Daycare Or A Babysitter’s

-This has similar benefits and drawbacks as the previous suggestion.
-You can drop the kids off, and your ex can pick them up, passing like proverbial ships in the night.
-Perhaps the children go there after school.
-Regardless, the end result is the same, and this may spare you any unpleasant in-person encounters.
+This has similar benefits and drawbacks to the previous suggestion.
+You can drop the kids off at daycare and your ex can pick them up.
+You pass like proverbial ships in the night.
+Regardless, the end result is the same.
+This may spare you any unpleasant in-person encounters.

 It’s a win for everybody.
-Depending on the size of the daycare, or if the babysitter only looks after your kids on the days in question, it may even be easier to schedule, work out the logistics, and let the appropriate parties know the plan than at school.
+Depending on the size of the daycare, or if the babysitter only looks after your kids on specific days, it may even be easier to schedule, work out the logistics, and let the appropriate parties know the plan than trading off at school.

 4) Make Custody Exchanges In A Neutral Public Place

-There’s nothing like an audience to make people behave themselves, and where better to get one than in a public, neutral place?
+There’s nothing like an audience to make people behave themselves.
+So where better to get one than in a public, neutral place?
 Pick a location for custody exchanges where both parties will be reluctant to make a scene.

 This can be a park, a mall, a restaurant, or a coffee shop.
 If things are extra contentious, you can even opt to make the swap at a police station or a supervised visitation center, just in case you need a little extra incentive to play nice.